mirror of

 To prevent von switching on/off if the illumination is around 10 lumen and e.g. just a cloud is casting a temporarily shadow, there is a counter included which is measuring multiple times the illumination and only allows to triggering the switch if there reading is consistently (10 times) above or below the trigger value.

-**NOTE:** Make sure you have create the item Counter_Item since its used in the rule (see: part “Creating an item the see the value of a variable of a rule online” in this chapter).
+**NOTE:** Make sure you have create the item Counter_Item since it’s used in the rule (see: part “Creating an item the see the value of a variable of a rule online” in this chapter).

 **REMARK:** This was done as some kind of coding and configuring HABPANEL exercise.
 You might get the same result in just checking the reading in a less frequent period, forget about the counter and just trigger the switch when the illumination reading is above or below the trigger value.